savanarohit/Linux-Shell-Scripting/3_Comments/README.md

 #### Single-Line Comments
 '
-# This is a single-line comment
+Use # for single line comment
 '

 #### Multi-Line Comments
 '
-echo "Multi-line comment example"
+Use # for multi-line comment
 '